Changissnz/nu_merchant_principal/README.md

 lead back to the identity of the prideful.
-In cases where there are differences in the sensory input, no matter how slight, two differing possibilities for a formulated judgment could lead to vastly different conclusions (final judgments), via interpretation of different segments of the sensory input through the perception logic structure (equivalently, interpretation).
+In cases where there are differences in the sensory input, no matter how slight, two differing possibilities for a formulated judgment could lead to vastly different conclusions (final judgments), via derivation from different segments of the sensory input through the perception logic structure (equivalently, interpretation).

 The common notion that every decision bears effects, great or